Seasonal allergies cause itchy skin, a runny nose, sneezing, and sometimes itchy or watery, bloodshot eyes.

 The eyes may water, sometimes profusely, and itch.
 The whites of the eyes may become red, and the eyelids may become red and swollen.
 Wearing contact lenses can irritate the eyes further.

-Other symptoms include coughing, wheezing, and sometimes irritability and trouble sleeping.
+Other symptoms include coughing and wheezing (especially in people who also have asthma) and sometimes irritability and trouble sleeping.

 The severity of symptoms varies with the seasons.

-The diagnosis is based on symptoms plus the circumstances in which they occur—that is, whether they occur only during certain seasons.
+The diagnosis of seasonal allergies is based on symptoms plus the circumstances in which they occur—that is, whether they occur only during certain seasons.
 This information can also help doctors identify the allergen.

 A corticosteroid nasal spray is usually very effective and is used first.
 Most of these sprays have few side effects, although they can cause nosebleeds and a sore nose.